 And, double bonus, all the walking helps burn off some of the calories from all the delicious food and beer you will surely find along your way.
 There are so many beautiful old traditional English pubs to enjoy a nice pint!
 I highly recommend a visit to the oldest pub in Brighton, the Cricketers.

-Brighton has an amazing local arts, music, and theater scene, and is seemingly always a buzz with new festivals.
-The city is teeming with artists and creative people, which is evident everywhere you go, from art and photography galleries, art installations, street graffiti, tattoo shops, music shops, and even all the people you'll see with pink, blue and purple hair!
+Brighton has an amazing local foodie, arts, music, and theater scene, and is seemingly always a buzz with new festivals.
+The city is teeming with artists and creative people, which is evident everywhere you go, from art and photography galleries, art installations, street graffiti, tattoo shops, music shops, and even all the people you'll see with unicorn hair!
 I love it!
 So much creativity and inspiration!
-I keep wondering if I could pull off blue hair... (can I?)...
+I keep wondering if I could pull off blue hair.

 Brighton, being heavily influenced by artists and free-thinkers, is a surprisingly conscious, modern and hip city.
 It is LGBT-friendly, eco-friendly, and vegan-friendly.
 So many business implement green practices.
 Many, if not most, restaurants strive to use local, seasonal and organic produce and suppliers, as well as use eco-friendly products and containers, as well as participate in community events and aim to give back to the community whenever possible.

-This post is part of a content collaboration with expedia.
+Disclaimer: This post contains affiliate links that may earn compensation if you purchase through them.
+This is part of a content collaboration with expedia.